ccrawford4/oneflow-infra/README.md

 ```
 ### S3 Bucket
 1. Copy the `s3_bucket_name` output from the `terraform apply` step
 2. Run the following command using a aws profile that is not associated with the terraform user.
-In this example I use my `default` profile:
+This example uses a separate `default` profile:
 ```bash
 AWS_PROFILE=default aws s3 ls s3://<s3_bucket_name>/
 ```